apabla1/OpenQASM-Quantum-Circuit-Simulator/README.md

 $$T^\dagger \ket{0} = \ket{0}, \quad T^\dagger \ket{1} = \dfrac{1-i}{\sqrt 2}\ket{1}$$
 $$\text{(File headers, comments, and whitespace do nothing.)}$$

 5. The final state is then reported.
-The simulator converts the state from a list of weighted kets in big-endian to a trimmed, little-endian matrix form, where unused qubits are not included.
-(Note that this is only for the purpose of having the autograder pass.)
+The simulator converts the state from a list of weighted to to a trimmed, vector (numpy array) form.

 ### Testing
 * Running `python3 compare_simulators.py ./tests` will test the simulator against [Cirq](https://quantumai.google/cirq)'s simulator on the following 14 programs in the `/tests/` directory: